-NOTE: The policies in this chapter follow Notice PIH 2012-32, REV-3.
-If your project falls under REV-2, applicable policies may be found in the applicable sections of the Instruction Guide for Chapter 18.

-- RAD Quick Reference Guide for Public Housing Converting to PBV Assistance (10/14) - RAD Welcome Guide for New Awardees: RAD 1st Component (3/15) - Notice PIH 2016-17, Rental Assistance Demontration (RAD) Notice Regarding Fair Housing and Civil Rights Requirements and Relocation Requirements Applicable to RAD First Component - Public Housing Conversions. - This Notice applies to all projects that have applied for RAD conversion but have not yet converted as of November 10, 2016. - Notice PIH 2014-17, Relocation Requirements under the RAD Program, Public Housing in the First Component. - This notice may apply to projects that have converted to RAD prior to November 10, 2016, AND who have requested and received approval from HUD to be governed by this notice.
+- Except with respect to changes in the project eligibility and selection criteria, not included in this policy, which are effective after a 30-day comment period. - Notice PIH 2012-32, REV-3 was applicable to projects that were seeking conversion of assistance through RAD, including those where a CHAP had already been issued when it was published January 12, 2017. - Except with respect to changes in the project eligibility and selection criteria, not included in this policy, which were effective after a 30-day comment period. - Notice PIH 2012-32, REV-2 was applicable to projects that were seeking conversion of assistance through RAD, including those where a CHAP had already been issued when it was published June 15, 2015. - Except with respect to changes in the project eligibility and selection criteria, not included in this policy, which are effective after a 30-day comment period. - RAD Quick Reference Guide for Public Housing Converting to PBV Assistance (10/14) - RAD Welcome Guide for New Awardees: RAD 1st Component (3/15) - Notice PIH 2016-17, Rental Assistance Demonstration (RAD) Notice Regarding Fair Housing and Civil Rights Requirements and Relocation Requirements Applicable to RAD First Component - Public Housing Conversions. - This Notice applies to all projects that have applied for RAD conversion but have not yet converted as of November 10, 2016. - Notice PIH 2014-17, Relocation Requirements under the RAD Program, Public Housing in the First Component. - This notice may apply to projects that have converted to RAD prior to November 10, 2016, AND who have requested and received approval from HUD to be governed by this notice.
 See PIH Notice 2016-17, Section 1, Paragraph 1.3 for applicability.